 - Scholarship recipients must attend the Nursing Appreciation Dinner, typically held the Wednesday before Memorial Day, in their honor to receive the scholarship.

-- Three scholarships for those pursuing a Bachelor of Science degree in nursing or the Bachelor of Science program with a major in Nursing in the amount of $5,000.
+- Four scholarships for those pursuing a Bachelor of Science degree in nursing or the Bachelor of Science program with a major in Nursing in the amount of $5,000.

-- Five scholarships for those pursuing an Associate of Applied Science degree in Nursing are also available in the amount of $3,000.
+- Four scholarships for those pursuing an Associate of Applied Science degree in Nursing are also available in the amount of $3,000.

 - Four scholarships for those pursuing an advanced degree in nursing in the amount of $3,000 (CarolinaEast Health System employees).